 6 rnd (4sc, 1inc) repeat 6 times Total 36sts

-7 to 12 rnd 36sc
+7-12 rnd 36sc

 13 rnd (4sc, 1dec) repeat 6 times Total 30sts